JSandhu223/osticket-prereqs/README.md

 <img src="images/MariaDB_Show_Databases.png" height="60%" width="60%" />

 We have now created the database that will store all information related to osTicket.
 To exit the MariaDB command line interpreter, type `EXIT;`.
-We will revisit the MariaDB interpreter later once we actually install and configure osTicket.
+We will revisit MariaDB once we install and configure osTicket.

-<h3>Part 6 - Installing osTicket</h3>
+<h3>Part 7 - Installing osTicket</h3>

 First, we need to navigate to the root directory of the Apache web document located at `/var/www/html`.
 This directory is where webpage content lives so that Apache can fetch it and serve it to the client.
 It is here that we will install osTicket.
 Go to [https://osticket.com/download/](https://osticket.com/download/) and download the free version to get the zip file.
 When downloaded, move the zip file to `/var/www/html`.
 For convenience, I will do this in a separate tab.